 The interdisciplinary Women's and Gender Studies major and minor combine courses taken in the Department of Women's and Gender Studies with approved elective courses offered in other departments and programs around the university.
 Courses are offered regularly by many departments in the college of Liberal Arts and Social Sciences –in the social sciences, and in the humanities—as well as by the other colleges and schools throughout the university.

 In addition, many students decide to combine a Women's and Gender Studies major with a second major in another discipline.
 A double major is a rich educational experience and is actually easy to accomplish.
 To do so, you can double count courses that fulfill both Women's and Gender Studies and Liberal Studies requirements, and you can double count half of the courses that fulfill the requirements of both majors.
-We now have a 5 Year B.A./M.A.
-Program that allows you to get both an undergraduate and graduate degree in five years.
+We now have a combined BA/MA program that allows you to get both an undergraduate and graduate degree in five years.
 Students must apply their junior year for the program.

 Students who would like to know more about the Department of Women’s and Gender Studies are invited to speak with the department chair, and other faculty members of the department (5th Floor of Schmitt Academic Center) and/or visit the Department of Women’s and Gender Studies website.